zdebruine/RcppML/README.md

 ## Development News

-8-11-2021 The CRAN version is current with the development version.

-To use the development version, use `devtools`:
+To use the development version of the R package, use `devtools`:

 ```
 devtools::install_github('zdebruine/RcppML')
 ```

+8-11-2021 The CRAN version is current with the development version.

 New functionality is under active development and will be released sometime in late 2021:
 * v0.2.0: Specializations for dense, sparse-symmetric, and dense-symmetric factorization
 * v0.3.0: Specializations for rank-1 and rank-2 factorizations (faster than _irlba_ SVD counterparts)

-Additional functionality is planned for development:
+Other planned development:
 * Robust solutions to large matrix factorizations
 * Divisive clustering using recursive bipartitioning by rank-2 matrix factorizations